 National Environmental Public Health Internship Program (NEPHIP)

-Description: The purpose of NEPHIP is to encourage environmental health students to consider careers at state, tribal, or local environmental public health departments following graduation.
-Through this internship program, students will be exposed to the exciting career opportunities, benefits, and challenges of working with environmental public health agencies throughout the U.S. The National Environmental Health Association, in collaboration with the Association of Environmental Health Academic Programs, administers NEPHIP with funding from CDC Environmental Health Services Branch.
-Students are selected from environmental health academic programs around the country.
+Description: The purpose of NEPHIP is to encourage environmental health students to consider careers at local, state, or tribal environmental public health departments following graduation.
+Through this ten week internship program, students will be exposed to the exciting career opportunities, benefits, and challenges of working with environmental public health agencies throughout the U.S.

-Compensation: Selected students will receive a stipend of up to $4000 ($400 per week) to cover expenses.
+Compensation: Students will receive a stipend of up to $4000 ($400 per week) to cover expenses.

 Commissioned Corps of the U.S. Public Health Service - Junior Commissioned Officer Student Training and Extern Program (JRCOSTEP)